mattpwest/bootcamp-spring-mvc/README.md

 If you are struggling to get this right you can have a look at `tags/solution2` to see how we completed the task.

+## Exercise 3 (tag: tags/exercise3)

+There's much richer data in the application than what is being exposed by the current report.
+Let's use this report as an overview and then build some views to drill into the underlying detail.

+Specifically clicking on a publisher's name should navigate to `http://localhost:8080/{publisherId}` and display a list of superheroes belonging to that publisher.

+### Part 1: PathVariables

+Add a new controller method to your `PublisherController` that will handle requests to `/{publisherId}`.
+Use Spring MVC's `@PathVariabe` annotation to extract the `publisherId` as an `Integer`, then pass that into `PublisherService.findOne(...)` to retrieve the publisher and finally call `PublisherService.getSuperheroesByPublisher(...)` to retrieve the list of superheroes.

+Designing the JSP view for this page is left as an exercise, but the list should show superheroes' names and gender and the title of the page should show the name of the publisher.
+It would be a bonus if there's a link back to the report to make navigation easier.

+### Part 2: RequestParam

+Add a new controller method to your `PublisherController` that will handle requests to `/{publisherId}/filter?gender=Female`.
+Using a `@PatVariable` as before to extract the `publisherId`.
+In addition use Spring MVC's `@RequestParam` annotation to extract the gender parameter as a `Gender` enum value.

+You should extend the `PublisherService` with a method that can get a filtered list of heroes for a publisher.
+Since the data set is small you can simply use the Java 8 streams API to filter the data by gender.

+You should be able to reuse the JSP template you designed for part 1 of this exercise, but it would be nice if you extend it to detect when a filter is being applied to show some hint to the user that they are seeing a filtered version.
+An additional link for showing the unfiltered version of the data would be nice to have.